Sunrise-1337/Angular-Anime-Site/README.md

 - Profile Page (available after registration)

 # Changes
-Now all the observables work not with subsciption, but via async pipe (with the exception for slider, due to it being side library)
+Now all the observables work not with subsciption, but via async pipe (with the exception for slider, due to it being side library).
 On SingleAnime page i've implemented Smart-Dumb component concept.
-The SingleAnimeComponent fills in as smart one, and Reccomendation Component represents the dumb one
+The SingleAnimeComponent fills in as smart one, and Reccomendation Component represents the dumb one.

 # Used API